harmendani/unit-tests-palindrome/README.md

 # A basic Palindrome Checker
-Node.js basic application to check a palindrome with unit tests.
+Node.js basic application to check if word is a palindrome.

 ## Palindrome checking rules:
 1. to be Truthy :